The digital magazine for homeschooling and life learning families

 What We're Looking For (and not)Readers of and contributors to Life Learning work together to:

 how people of all ages learn without school – what helps and what hinders

 We are especially looking for real-life personal experiences of people of all ages who have learned on their own (written by the learner or a parent/observer); articles about how we have been limited by a society that believes in compulsory schooling and how we can transcend those limits; stories about how adults have deschooled themselves in order to help their children and themselves learn; ways in which extended family members can help children learn without school; and profiles (autobiographical or otherwise) of teens and adults who are/were unschooled.
 But please do not let these suggestions limit you; if you have an article idea, please discuss it with us!
-In order to provide prospective contributors with inspiration, here are some other suggested article ideas gleaned from suggestions by readers.

 We are not necessarily looking for professional writers; Life Learning Magazine is mostly written by its readers, whose contributions reflect their personal experiences with life learning and non-coercive parenting.